What Does it Take to Be an Electronics Engineering Technologist?

 How Long Does it Take to Become an Electronics Engineering Technologist?

-Those thinking about becoming an Electronics Engineering Technologist might also be interested in the following careers:
+Those interested in being an Electronics Engineering Technologist may also be interested in:

 - Histotechnologists and Histologic Technicians